 - A. Pomegranates and golden bells were on the bottom part of the high priest's robe, which signifies the church-Exo.
 28:33-34. - B. The church should be full of life in her humanity; this is the significance of pomegranates made of linen. - C. The church has humanity for the expression of the fullness of life and also divinity for the sounding of the golden bells: - 1.
-The fullness of life is expressed in the church's humanity, but the voice of warning is expressed in the church's divinity (the golden bells)-v.
+The fullness of life is expressed in the church's humanity, but the divine sounding of life with the voice of warning in life is expressed in the church's divinity (the golden bells)-v.
 35. - 2.
 We first have the expression of the fullness of life and then the sounding of the golden bells, that is, the speaking from the divinity of the church. - 3.
-The beauty of life expressed in our humanity and the divine sounding from the golden bells are signs of a proper church life.
+The beauty of life expressed in our humanity and the divine sounding from the golden bells (warning us not to walk carelessly) are signs of a proper church life.